 These tips for choosing and staying at Noumea hotels will add quality and fun to your vacation in New

-It's was worth paying extra!
-Most of us only get holidays once a year!
-When planning a Bora Bora vacation we urge travellers to choose their hotel for it's beach!
-When selecting from the hotels in Noumea we suggest you choose your hotel for the view from your room!
+It's worth paying extra to have a lagoon view at Noumea hotels!
+Most of us only get a holiday once a year.
+So, for years we've urged travelers planning a Bora Bora vacation to choose their hotel for it's beach.
+Now, after checking out a variety of hotels in Noumea, we suggest choosing a Noumea hotel for the view from your room.

-Your choice of accommodation may be influenced by whether you hire a car, or not.
-On this large island a car is an asset.
-Without a vehicle you may want to be able to stroll to a variety of restaurants and cafes, unless you are happy eating at your hotel restaurant most of the time.
-Before you book one of the Noumea hotels explore some of the eating options and find out about getting around Noumea.
+Your choice of accommodation may be influenced by whether you hire a car or not.
+Noumea is a large island, with lots to see, so a car is an asset.
+If you don't have a vehicle you'll probably want to stroll to a variety of restaurants and cafes - unless you are happy eating at your hotel restaurant most of the time.
+Before booking one of the Noumea hotels, explore nearby eating options and find out about getting around Noumea.

-The French have a way with food so it's not surprising to find Noumea hotels offering kitchens.
-Even if you're not planning to cook main meals, you will appreciate having a full sized fridge and ample utensils etc. Buy fresh crispy French bread, cheeses, etc. and preparing some breakfasts and lunches yourself; especially if you have a balcony to sit on.
-The savings from shopping as the locals do, including for drinks, will really offset the cost of booking a lovely hotel room.
+The French have a way with food.
+So it's not surprising to find Noumea hotels offering kitchens.
+Even if you're not planning to cook main meals, you will appreciate having a full sized fridge and ample utensils.
+Buy fresh crispy French bread, cheeses, etc. and prepare some breakfasts and lunches yourself: especially if you have a balcony to sit on.
+The savings, from shopping as the locals do, will really offset the cost of booking a lovely hotel room.

-Always take a print out of your booking confirmation in case there is a hitch with dates or room type.
-This can happen anywhere in the world including the best Noumea hotels.
+Always take a print-out of your booking confirmation in case there's a hitch with dates or room type.
+This can happen anywhere in the world, including the best Noumea hotels.

 It's unusual to find a room service person who speaks good English in Noumea hotels.
 If you don't speak French, requests need to go through front desk staff for whom English is a necessary requirement for the job.
 At the Hilton, there was also a Japanese speaking concierge on duty some of the time.
-As we stayed a few weeks we had the maids teach us important (to us) words like poivre and bonnet de douche (with the right pronunciation to be understood).
+As we stayed two weeks we had maids teach us words like poivre and bonnet de douche (with the right pronunciation to be understood).

-For help choosing accommodation go to the info on individual hotels in Noumea.
+For help with choosing accommodation go to the info on individual hotels in Noumea.